-The program is staffed by the Legal Aid Society of Northeastern New York Inc. The attorney provides free advice and representation and/or referrals as appropriate and as resources permit.
-Some of the legal topics may include: Social Security, SSI, Pensions, Medicare, Nursing or Adult Home Issues, Food Stamps, Medicaid, Utilities/HEAP, Tenants Issues, Home Repair &Consumer Fraud, Grandparents' Rights, Financial Abuse, and Elder Abuse.
+The program is staffed by the Legal Aid Society of Northeastern New York Inc. The attorney provides advice and representation and/or referrals as appropriate to Albany County seniors age 60+.
+The attorney may assist on a variety of legal topics including: Social Security, SSI, Pensions, Medicare, Nursing or Adult Home Issues, Food Stamps, Medicaid, Utilities/HEAP, Tenants Issues, Home Repair & Consumer Fraud, Grandparents' Rights, Financial Abuse, and Elder Abuse.

 Group presentations are given at Albany County senior centers and congregate sites; topics include: wills, powers of attorney, health care proxies, and estate matters.
 (The attorney does not provide direct representation on these issues.)

 The attorney makes monthly visits to senior and community centers.
 Call the site for an appointment.

 - Town of Bethlehem Senior Citizens Services, 445 Delaware Ave., Delmar, 439-4955

 - Cohoes Senior Citizens Multi-Service Center, 10 Cayuga Plaza, Cohoes, 235-2420

 - Town of Colonie Senior Resources Department, 6 Winners Circle, Colonie, 459-5051

 - Town of Guilderland Senior Citizens Services, Guilderland Town Hall, Rt.
 20 Guilderland 356-1980